smzislam/crudApiBackend/README.md

 It's a restful api with Jwt Authentication using Laravel Lumen.

-use php -S localhost:8000 -t public to run the api
+use "php -S localhost:8000 -t" public to run the api

 ## End point